PBAP123/migrator/README.md

 3. Enable and start the service (with your permission)

 Once installed as a service, Migrator will run completely automatically in the background with no need for manual intervention.

+#### Advanced Scheduling Options

+Migrator uses systemd timers to provide precise scheduling control:

+- **Daily scheduling**: Run at a specific time each day (e.g., "03:00" for 3 AM)
+- **Weekly scheduling**: Run on a specific day and time (e.g., "Sun,23:30" for Sunday at 11:30 PM)
+- **Monthly scheduling**: Run on a specific day of each month (e.g., "15,12:00" for 15th day at noon)
+- **Custom schedules**: Use full systemd timer syntax for complex scheduling needs

+All scheduling options are available through both the command line interface and the TUI's advanced service scheduling screen.

 #### Managing the Service